spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/click-and-collect-feature-walkthrough.md

 template: concept-topic-template
 ---

-C&C business models refers to a retail strategy where customers make purchases online and then collect their ordered products from a physical store or a designated pickup location.
+Click and Collect business models refers to a retail strategy where customers make purchases online and then collect their ordered products from a physical store or a designated pickup location.
 This model combines the convenience of online shopping with the immediacy of in-store pickup.

 # Domain Model